 This documentary charts the history of Radio Durham.
 It appears to date from 1971 but I have no idea of the exact date but the narrator is Chris Lewis.
 (Thanks to Ken Franks for identifying him).

-Following the opening on Radio Teeside on 31 December 1970 and Radio Newcastle on 2 January 1971 Radio Durham was effectively squeezed out and closed on Friday 25 August 1972.
+Following the opening on Radio Teesside on 31 December 1970 and Radio Newcastle on 2 January 1971 Radio Durham was effectively squeezed out and closed on Friday 25 August 1972.
 The Government had capped the number of BBC local stations at twenty and it was felt that the proximity of the neighbouring stations would hinder the expansion of the remaining proposed areas.
 This is how the BBC Year Book reported the news: "The BBC took the decision to close down Radio Durham and to replace it with Radio Carlisle.
-It was felt that although Radio Durham had provided an excellent and worthwhile service since its opening in 1968, the arrival of Radio Newcastle and Radio Teeside had proved that there was no need for three stations in the North east.
+It was felt that although Radio Durham had provided an excellent and worthwhile service since its opening in 1968, the arrival of Radio Newcastle and Radio Teesside had proved that there was no need for three stations in the North east.
 The whole of Radio Durham's area has now been duplicated by one or other of these stations.
 Radio Carlisle, however, will from its opening in 1973 fill a broadcasting gap in its locality. "

 The station closed with a concert recorded a Durham Cathedral followed by The Programme to End All Programmes, 3 hours of "nostalgia, reminiscences, humour and entertainment from one thousand five hundred and fifteen days of local broadcasting".